Four-variable $p$-adic triple product $L$-functions and the trivial zero conjecture: Introduction

 This paper is organized as follows.
-In \S2, \S3 and \S4, we make the choices of local datum for Siegel Eisenstein series $\bfE_x^{(\nu_1,\nu_2)}(Z,s)$ and carry out the explicit computation of local zeta integrals that appear in Garrett's integral representation of triple product $L$-functions.
-After preparing some notation in Hida theory in \S5, we show that the Fourier expansion of $G^{(\nu_1,\nu_2)}_x$ can be $p$-adically interpolated by the power series $\cG_{\ul{\chi}}^{(a)}$ in \S6.
-The key ingredient is \propref{P:1.E} about the computation of Fourier coefficients of $G^{(\nu_1,\nu_2)}_x$.
-In \S7, we put all the local computations in \S2, 3, and 4 and prove the main interpolation formulae in \thmref{P:interpolation}.
-Finally, in \S8 we construct some improved $p$-adic $L$-functions in Lemmas \ref{L:01.t} and \ref{L:02} and use them to prove the trivial zero conjecture for the triple product of elliptic curves in \thmref{T:trivial}.
+In the local part of this paper \S2, \S3 and \S4, we prepare the local ingredients in the construction of Siegel Eisenstein series $\bfE_x^{(\nu_1,\nu_2)}(Z,s)$ and carry out the explicit computations of {degenerate Whittaker functions, which appear in the Fourier coefficients of $\bfE_x^{(\nu_1,\nu_2)}(Z,s)$, } and local zeta integrals that appear in Garrett's integral representation of triple product $L$-functions.
+The non-archimdean case is treated in \S2 and \S3, and the archimdean case is carried out in \S4.
+The global part of this paper consists of \S5, \S6 and \S7.
+After recalling basic materials in Hida theory in \S5, we show that the Fourier expansion of $G^{(\nu_1,\nu_2)}_x$ can be $p$-adically interpolated by the power series $\cG_{\ul{\chi}}^{(a)}$ in \S6.
+We remark that the most crucial ingredient in this section is \propref{P:1.E} about the computation of Fourier coefficients of $G^{(\nu_1,\nu_2)}_x$.
+In \S7, we put together the local computations in \S2, 3, and 4 and prove the main interpolation formulae in \thmref{P:interpolation}.
+Finally, in \S8 we construct several improved $p$-adic $L$-functions in Lemmas \ref{L:01.t} and \ref{L:02} by modifying the construction of four variable and three variable $p$-adic $L$-functions in \S6 and \cite{Hsieh_triple} respectively, and prove \thmref{T:trivial} the trivial zero conjecture for the triple product of elliptic curves in \S8.4 and \S8.5 by the Greenberg-Stevens method.